rafico/forcedAlignment/util/jsgd-55/README.md

 The Python interface uses numpy matrices for i/o.
 The matrices should be "c_compact", which means that all matrix dimensions in the documentation should be transposed.
-The matrices should be of type numpy.float32 or numpuy.int32 for floating-point and integer matrices respectively.
+The matrices should be of type numpy.float32 or numpuy.int32 for int and float matrices respectively.
 You should also set the PYTHONPATH to point on jsgd-xx/yael, eg.